Twin-width of graphs with tree-structured decompositions: Twin-width of graphs with small separators

 \begin{proof} This follows from Lemma~\ref{Lemma: Bound twin-width by twin-width of blocks, torso version} applied to the tree of triconnected components of~\(G\) together with the observation that for \(k=2\), the second term in the maximum in Lemma~\ref{Lemma: Bound twin-width by twin-width of blocks, torso version} is always bounded by the maximum of the first and third term. \end{proof} \end{theorem} }

 Note that in Theorem~\ref{Theorem: Bound on twin-width by twin-width of triconnected components} we cannot hope for a lower bound similar to the lower bound in Theorem~\ref{Theorem: Bound on twin-width by twin-width of biconnected components} without dropping the virtual edges.
-Indeed, consider a \(3\)-connected graph~\(G\) of large twin-width (e.g. Paley graphs or Rook's graphs).
-By \cite{twwleq4NPharda, twwleq4NPhardb}, a \((2\lceil\log(|G|)\rceil-1)\)-subdivision \(H\) of \(G\) has twin-width at most \(4\), but its triconnected components are \(G\) and multiple long cycles.
+Indeed, consider a \(3\)-connected graph~\(G\) of large twin-width (e.g. a Paley graph or a Rook's graph).
+By \cite{twwleq4NPharda}, a \((2\lceil\log(|G|)\rceil-1)\)-subdivision \(H\) of \(G\) has twin-width at most \(4\), but its triconnected components are \(G\) and multiple long cycles.
 Thus, there exist graphs of twin-width at most \(4\) with triconnected components of arbitrarily large twin-width.

-Moreover, the red virtual edges in each separator can also not be replaced by black edges. \begin{lemma} There exists a family of graphs \((G_n)_{n\in\mathbb{N}}\) with unbounded twin-width such that the twin-width of the class of triconnected components of \(G_n\) with black virtual edges is bounded.

-\begin{proof} Let \(G_n\) be the graph obtained from a clique \(K_n\) by subdividing every edge once.
-The triconnected components of this graph are the \(K_n\) and a \(K_3\) for every edge of the \(K_n\), which all have twin-width \(0\).
+Moreover, the red virtual edges in each separator can also not be replaced by black edges.
+Indeed, consider the class of \(1\)-subdivisions of cliques, which has unbounded twin-width by \cite{tww2}.
+However, their triconnected components are just the clique itself and a triangle for every edge, all of which have twin-width \(0\).